 Kyriena, the only one of Siloti’s six children who had pursued a musical career, was in charge of teaching him theory and solfege, as well as the basics of piano technique.
 She also taught him to write Russian, speak French and say a few words in German.
 Alexander Siloti, for his part, often invited him to come and sit at the piano next to him, playing duets, inventing innumerable games, or recounting the history of music, which he illustrated at the keyboard.
 At times he also played the clown, sticking out his tongue and making faces, or contorting his legs behind his head!
 Istomin was treated like a grandson, with great affection and generosity, for six years.
-He often spent most of the day, and sometimes he would spend the night as well.
+He often spent most of the day there, and occasionally he would spend the night as well.

 In the spring of 1937, George Istomin became seriously concerned about his son’s education.
 He saw that Gary Graffman, the son of Russian emigrants whom he knew well, spent long hours at the piano.
 Eugene was three years older than Gary, yet Siloti only asked him to practice for an hour and a half a day.
 As time went by, this seemed even stranger to him.
 He wondered if Siloti, at 74, had perhaps lapsed into senility.
 It was said that he always set a place at the table for Liszt.